Last Updated: April 17, 2023

 The prize winners will be announced publicly on or around October 2, 2023.

 Grand Prize Winner Selection

-An external panel of judges will review the finalist submissions and select one (1) grand prize winner for each of the three application-based categories (Doing Good, Marketing Magic and Rising Stars).
+An external panel of judges will review the finalist submissions and select one (1) grand prize winner for each of the three application-based categories (Customer Connection, Doing Good, and Rising Stars).